wagtail/wagtail/docs/advanced_topics/accessibility_considerations.md

 ## Accessibility in templates

-Here are common gotchas to be aware of to make the site’s templates as accessible as possible.
+Here are common gotchas to be aware of to make the site’s templates as accessible as possible:

 ### Alt text in templates